 CPSC / CPSIA Compliance Statement

-Needak rebounders are therapeutic exercise devices and therefore The Consumer Product Safety Commission (CPSC) would categorizes Needak rebounders as “Unregulated.”
+Needak rebounders are therapeutic exercise devices and therefore The Consumer Product Safety Commission (CPSC) would categorize Needak rebounders as “Unregulated.”
 Under this heading, Needak is required to meet minimum industry safety guidelines and provide the following information:

 Products covered: Needak folding rebounders, Needak Non-folding rebounders, and Needak Stabilizing bars.
 These products are for use in health and exercise by people age 13 and older.
 Needak rebounders are not tramplines or mini-trampolines (athletic/gymnastic devices) or toys and may not be used by children 12 or younger unless directly supervised by an adult.